-See a GP if you're worried you might have early signs of MS.
+See a GP if you're worried you might have signs of MS.

-The early symptoms often have many other causes, so they're not necessarily a sign of MS.
+The symptoms often have many other causes, so they're not necessarily a sign of MS.

-Let your GP know about the specific pattern of symptoms you're experiencing.
+Let the GP know about the specific pattern of symptoms you're experiencing.

 If they think you could have MS, you'll be referred to a specialist in conditions of the nervous system (a neurologist), who may suggest tests such as an MRI scan to check for features of MS.

 MS starts in 1 of 2 general ways: with individual relapses (attacks or exacerbations) or with gradual progression.